gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 {
 	"text": "Jessica Liang works for Yangzhou Mongo Tech LLC.
 She was born in China and educated at Jiangsu University of Science and Technology.
 Jessica is a 23 years old Chinese girl."
 }

+{
+	"text": "Mongo Tech LLC is located at Yangzhou of China, and it is found by Sen Zhou."
+}
 ```

 ### Text2DBPedia_KG